aer0ss/aerofs/docs/customer-success/organization/solutions.md

 ## Pricing

 TBD/evaluated on a case-by-case basis.
+Medium to high market rate (depending on the value-add to our organization); SOW required.